Frequently Asked Questions

 • Is my equipment capable of delivering a professional quality sound?

-• When I'm recording a song, do I really want to worry myself with the technical details of connecting the equipment, setting up mics and stands, setting levels, troubleshooting any problems, etc., or would I rather focus on delivering my best possible performance, leaving the technical details to a skilled engineer?
+• When I'm recording a song, do I really want to worry with the technical details of connecting the equipment, setting up mics and stands, setting levels, troubleshooting any problems, etc., or would I rather focus on delivering my best possible performance, leaving the technical details to a skilled engineer?

 After thoughtfully considering these questions, I think that you'll find that it's definitely worthwhile to use a studio like Silent Sky for your recording project.
 For further reading on this subject, check out the article "Home Studios are Killing Music" by Producer/Engineer Ronan Chris Murphy.